Welcome to CannabisThe Friendly Cannabis and THC Guide for Beginners

 Is Alcohol similar to Cannabis?

 While some of the effects may feel the same, cannabis and alcohol most certainly are not the same.
 Both are considered downers as they depress your mental and physical functions.
 Both can be psychologically addicting.
 Please consult with an alcohol rehabilitation program if you want support to stop drinking.

 Alcohol starts absorbing in your stomach.
 THC from edibles isn’t absorbed until your intestines.
 This means cannabis will take a bit longer to feel it.

-Many info sources on edible preach the slogan, “start low and go slow”.
+Many info sources on edibles preach the slogan, “start low and go slow“.
 With the Oil/Butter Maker, you’ll make edibles that are always low so that you don’t need to remember silly rhymes to have a good time.

 2. Cannabis Strains

 Indica and Sativa, the two main strains of cannabis.
 There are many, many, many cannabis information sources that say strain makes a difference.
 It doesn’t, at least not for most of us.
 The truth is that most cannabis is going to be a hybrid or the descendant of a hybrid, regardless of what the seller thinks.
 There’s only a difference if you imagine it.
 With legal cannabis, this is why many products are using the terms, “indica dominant” or ” sativa dominant”.
 They recognize that all modern cannabis strains are hybrids and can only truthfully claim what has been dominant in the plant’s ancestral lineage.